Windows Management Instrumentation

-Windows Management Instrumentation (WMI) consists of a set of extensions to the Windows Driver Model that provides an operating system interface through which instrumented components provide information and notification.
+Windows Management Instrumentation (WMI) is a set of extensions to the Windows Driver Model that provides an operating system interface through which instrumented components provide information and notification.
 WMI is Microsoft's implementation of the Web-Based Enterprise Management (WBEM) and Common Information Model (CIM) standards from the Distributed Management Task Force (DMTF).

-WMI allows scripting languages (such as VBScript or Windows PowerShell) to manage Microsoft Windows personal computers and servers, both locally and remotely.
-WMI comes preinstalled in Windows 2000 and in newer Microsoft OSes.
-It is available as a download for Windows NT and Windows 95 to Windows 98.
+WMI allows scripting languages (such as VBScript or PowerShell) to manage Microsoft Windows personal computers and servers, both locally and remotely.
+WMI comes preinstalled in Windows 2000 and later.
+It is available as a download for Windows NT 4.0, Windows 95, and Windows 98.

-Microsoft also provides a command-line interface to WMI called Windows Management Instrumentation Command-line (WMIC).
+Also included with Windows was Windows Management Instrumentation Command-line (WMIC), a CLI utility to interface with WMI.
+However, starting with Windows 10, version 21H1 and Windows Server 2022, WMIC is deprecated in favor of PowerShell.

 Purpose of WMI

-The purpose of WMI is to define a proprietary set of environment-independent specifications which allow management information to be shared between management applications.
-WMI prescribes enterprise management standards and related technologies for Windows that work with existing management standards, such as Desktop Management Interface (DMI) and SNMP.
-WMI complements these other standards by providing a uniform model.
-This model represents the managed environment through which management data from any source can be accessed in a common way.
+The purpose of WMI is to define a proprietary set of environment-independent specifications that enable sharing management information between management apps.
+WMI prescribes enterprise management standards and related technologies for Windows that work with existing management standards, such as Desktop Management Interface (DMI) and Simple Network Management Protocol (SNMP).
+WMI complements these other standards by providing a uniform model for accessing management data from any source.

 Development process

-Because WMI abstracts the manageable entities with CIM and a collection of providers, the development of a provider implies several steps.
+Because WMI abstracts the manageable entities with Common Information Model (CIM) and a collection of providers, the development of a provider implies several steps.
 The major steps can be summarized as follows: